 Proper heating and ventilation reduces humidity and prevents mildew.
 It also speeds up the drying of wet garments.
 An adjustable vent to control heat or air conditioning is a small investment.

-If you plan to add a wall color, select paint that is easy to clean, mildew resistant and moisture proof.
-Higher gloss acrylic latex paint offers features plus extra stain resistance.
+If you plan to add a wall color, select paint that's easy to clean, mildew-resistant and moisture-proof.
+Higher gloss acrylic latex paint offers these features plus extra stain resistance.

 Other things to consider include: